 Eight groundwater wells, also predominantly from the pit area, were monitored for water quality (i.e., physical parameters, anions and nutrients, and total and dissolved metals) between 2004 and 2011, and limited groundwater quality samples were collected in 2018 and 2019.
-Groundwater sites have a more basic pH, with variable hardness.
-Anions and nutrients are typically low except for fluoride concentrations.
-Metal criteria anomalies (with respect to British

-Columbia Water Quality Guidelines for the Protection of Aquatic Life) were observed for cadmium, copper, selenium, aluminum, and nickel at some sampling locations.
 Although data were collected over seven years at different locations in the Hard Creek Sub-Catchment, the data set does not capture seasonal variation within a particular year.
 Based on a preliminary review, groundwater quality data are insufficient to establish baseline groundwater quality conditions across the local study and regional study areas, or to understand the interaction between surface and groundwater quality emergent zones.
 Additional groundwater quality monitoring is required to establish baseline groundwater quality conditions and support the environmental impact assessment and permitting efforts.